roblevintennis/shim/README.md

 </pre>

-Again, you need to open up console.log to see some output.
-Probably running the test suite and hacking on it to meet your needs is the fastest ;)
+It uses jqueryui and creates a nice modal dialog wrapped around an accordian to the right top side of your viewport.
+Again, all but the first line assumes you want to use the jasmine test runner.
+If not, just include shim.js alone.

 ## Does it require Jasmine?
 No. The above example just assumes that you want to, but shim.js is self sufficient.
-I just haven't created any hooks to other frameworks yet. shim.js simply provides a small API that allows you to interact with your web page's UI (e.g. click a button, set some text, etc.) and also see if the page contains text.
+This would, for example, equate to only using shim.js.
+For the UI, well, yes for now.
+I just haven't created any hooks to other frameworks yet.

+The shim.js script itself simply provides a small API that allows you to interact with your web page's UI (e.g. click a button, set some text, etc.) and also see if the page contains text.
+If you don't want to use jasmine but feel intrigued by shim.js, you could first run the shim test suite (which uses jasmine and jquery), and get a feel for what's going on quickly; then you could just take shim.js and use in a way that suites your needs.

 ## Usage

-A quick example how to use shim.js:
+A quick example how to use shim.js (assuming you've included it):

 <code>